- How Sleep Works

-Over 85% of American adults watch streaming content while they’re in bed. "
+Over 85 percent of American adults watch streaming content while they’re in bed.

 How do your watch habits compare with other Americans who match your age, gender, or relationship status?

 It turns out the answer is yes.
-Of states where we surveyed a statistically significant amount of people, residents in the following states are more likely to watch streaming content from bed…
+Of states where we surveyed a statistically significant amount of people, residents in the following states are the most and least likely to watch streaming content from bed:

 Is it a coincidence that Coloradans and Wisconsinites are less likely to stream content from bed, given that these states house some of the best cities for sleep?
 We think not.

-While the vast majority of Americans (81.3%) watch less than 2 hours of streaming content from bed per day, an alarming 18% of us watch 2 hours or more.
+While the vast majority of Americans (81.3 percent) watch less than two hours of streaming content from bed per day, an alarming 18 percent of us watch two hours or more.

 Our tendency to stream for longer periods of time differs by age and gender.

 When it comes to streaming services and sleep, are they friends or foes?
 To find out whether streaming services are a friend or enemy of sleep, we asked respondents how they felt streaming content impacted their sleep.

 Only a third of adults feel like streaming content is negatively affecting their sleep, but are they getting enough sleep to begin with?

 Some people know for sure that their binge-watching is negatively affecting their sleep.
 These are the brave souls who stay up all night just to binge-watch their favorite TV show.